How Caple: How Caple Church

 The church has become popular for weddings.

 The Gregory Chapel

 The southern transept was built in 1693 by Sir William Gregory the lord of How Caple manor.
 Sir William, a local man, rose to become Speaker of the House of Commons.
-He helped to bring in the Habeas Corpus Act of 1679.
+He helped to bring in the Habeas Corpus Act 1679.

 The chapel has a stained glass window made by Frederick Preedy.

 How Caple Court and the Lee Family

 One of the main benefactors of the church and village in the last hundred years have been the Lees, owners of How Caple Court.
 Changes they have made to the church include a reordering of the main entrance from the southern porch to the west door.

+Notable people

+Quentin Letts, writer and journalist.
+Lives with his family in How Caple.